Kong: Skull Island: Cast

 A U.S. Army Air Forces lieutenant of the 45th Pursuit Squadron stranded on Skull Island for nearly 29 years since World War II.
 He knows the island's creatures and is a friend of the Iwi natives.
 Will Brittain portrays a young Hank Marlow and also plays Marlow's son.

 Additionally, Eugene Cordero appears as Reles, a Sky Devils warrant officer and Packard's door gunner; Marc Evan Jackson portrays Steve Woodward, a Landsat employee on the expedition; Richard Jenkins portrays Senator Al Willis, a politician who reluctantly funds the expedition; Miyavi portrays Gunpei Ikari, a Japanese World War II pilot who crash-lands on Skull Island alongside Marlow; and Robert Taylor plays the captain of the Athena.
 Thomas Middleditch, who would later play a key role in Godzilla: King of the Monsters, voices Jerry.
 Moisés Arias, Nick Robinson, and Erin Moriarty appear as bar guests, while Dat Phan portrays a bar thug.

 Production

 Development

 In 2013, Peter Jackson, director of the 2005 remake of King Kong, initially handpicked Adam Wingard to direct Skull Island, a sequel to Jackson's film.
 Jackson later suggested Guillermo del Toro.
 Upon the film transitioning studios, Wingard and Jackson were dropped from the project, while producer Mary Parent remained on board.
 The film was officially announced by Legendary Pictures at the 2014 San Diego Comic-Con, and Universal Pictures was the distributor.
 Legendary then moved the project to Warner Bros. to develop a crossover film featuring Kong and Godzilla.
 Legendary offered Joe Cornish the job of directing the film.
 In September 2014, the studio announced that Jordan Vogt-Roberts would direct the film.
+In 2016, the then-newly launched Tencent Pictures provided financial support to the film, but the China-based studio did not produce the project.